Please be ready with your application reference number starting with 'P'. For example P1234567

 The Magistrate will consider any extenuating factor that led to the offence.
 It could be a lessening factor of the offender;

-While the section 10 dismissal may not appear on a police check (section 12 of the Criminal records Act 1991).
+While the section 10 dismissal may not appear on a Nationally Coordinated Criminal History Check (section 12 of the Criminal records Act 1991).
 However, under special orders/conditions, it may appear in further checks like;

 An employer can only inquire about your sentence dismissals if it is mandatory by regulations.
 For some sectors, an employer must exhaust all means to determine the suitability of their candidates.